Fannie Mae ADU (Accessory Dwelling Unit) Guidelines: What You Need to Know

 An ADU could bring thousands of dollars in regular income.
 According to Apartment List, the average rent for a single-bedroom apartment in San Diego was, at the time of this writing, $3,093.
 It seems reasonable that an ADU would bring a similar price.
 While many governments and lending groups have eased their regulations, ADU guidelines must be respected if you’re going to build an additional space on your property.
 Fortunately, these guidelines are fair, reasonable, and, in most cases, easy to meet.

-Guidelines for AUDs in California, San Diego, and the U.S.
+ADU Guidelines in California, San Diego, and the U.S.

 NOTE: The rules, regulations, and guidelines for ADUs in the U.S. and states like California are always changing, so you need to research the laws in your area and check the most recent updates from governments to ensure you understand the current guidelines.
 Because of changing laws, the information in this article could be outdated by the time you read it.